WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

-# Facebook Marketing Insights - Project Overview
+# Facebook Ads Analysis - Project Overview

 ## The goal of this project is to investigate the performance of Facebook marketing campaigns and surface recommendations for future budget allocation across all campaigns, with a focus on maximizing sales conversions through social media advertising.